 Most cases of botulism come from foods that have not been canned properly at home.
 Botulism from commercially canned food is rare.

-It's important to never eat from cans that are bulging, dented, cracked or leaking.
+It’s important to never eat from cans that are bulging, dented, cracked, or leaking.

-Bottom Line: Canned foods that weren't processed properly may contain deadly bacteria, but the risk of contamination is very low.
+Canned foods that weren’t processed properly may contain deadly bacteria, but the risk of contamination is very low.

-Salt, sugar and preservatives are sometimes added during the canning process.
+Salt, sugar, and preservatives are sometimes added during the canning process.